 When you change your habits, you change your identity.
 The actions you take daily, weekly, and seasonally in your kitchen cast big votes for the type of body you have now and the kind of body you are going to have in 3 months and in 3 years.

-I call myself a cook, a foodie, a health enthusiast and a locovore.
+I call myself a cook, a foodie, a health enthusiast and a loco-vore.
 It probably started in my teens when I would turn my mom's kitchen upside down experimenting with recipes and food ideas.
-This identity was solidified in my college years when I worked at the vegetarian collective restaurant name the Che Cafe on the campus of UC San Diego.
-I made the weekly Indian lunch special, I worked the early AM sandwich shift, and I served food for the Wednesday night All You Can Eat special.
+This identity was solidified in my college years when I worked at the vegetarian collective restaurant name the Ché Cafe on the campus of UC San Diego.
+I cooked the weekly Indian lunch special; I worked the early morning sandwich shift; and I served food for the Wednesday night All You Can Eat special.
 People who know me know I love to cook and prepare healthy, local food.

-If you want to be a healthy person, start to ask yourself, what would a healthy person do in the kitchen?
+If you want to eat a healthier diet, start to ask yourself, what would a healthy person do in the kitchen?

-In this post, I share with you a lot of habits and ideas about how to make the most out of your time in the kitchen each day, each week and each season.
-I call this Kitchen Sadhana.
+In this post, I share with you a lot of ideas and habits on how to make the most out of your time in the kitchen each day, each week, and each season.
+I call this kitchen sadhana.
 Sadhana is a word from the yoga tradition that translates as a practice aimed at evolution.
-The habits I do in my kitchen cast votes for my future health and well-being.
+The habits I do in my kitchen cast votes from my future health and wellbeing.
 What I put into my body eventually becomes my tissues, my thoughts and my actions.